 Social media are another rich source of contextual information.
 Gavin Heaton of Disruptor’s Handbook, a Sydney-based marketing consultancy, provides a recent example.
 “A guy in Sydney tweeted at 10 pm: ‘Does anyone know where I can find a bottle shop [off license/liquor store] open?’
 One of the hotel chains tweeted back, saying: ‘There’s one just around the corner from where you are’.”
 In this case, there was no opportunity for a sale—the man wanted a drink, not a bed to sleep in—but there was a chance to nurture loyalty.
 “That kind of thing builds small amounts of brand preference over time,” says Mr Heaton.

 An emerging application of social media for contextual marketing is to target customers based on the weather they are experiencing.
-In 2014 a US broadcaster, The Weather Channel, announced a partnership with Twitter that would allow advertisers to target areas experiencing unusual weather patterns, such as a heatwave or a heavy storm.
+A US broadcaster, The Weather Channel, announced a partnership with Twitter that would allow advertisers to target areas experiencing unusual weather patterns, such as a heatwave or a heavy storm.
 Lipton Iced Tea, for example, used Facebook to advertise its drink in areas with warm temperatures.

 Some companies are experimenting with digital sensors embedded in their products to collect contextual information and are using this to nurture the customer relationship.
 Diageo, the drinks manufacturer behind brands including Guinness, Tanqueray and J&B, has worked with a Norwegian printed electronics firm, Thinfilm, to develop prototype packaging for the Johnnie Walker Blue Label whisky that connects to smartphones when they are tapped against the bottle.
 Diageo will be able to track bottle movements across the supply chain to the point of consumption and then detect if the bottle is still sealed or open.
 Subsequent communication can then change depending on what the consumer is doing.